West London · Punjabi and broader South Asian community · record shops and vinyl retailers

 Read full SumUp Solo reviewHounslow Punjabi and broader South Asian business context

 Hounslow has one of the largest Indian-heritage populations in West London after Ealing, distinct from neighbouring Southall.
 Heathrow proximity drives a significant Punjabi-heritage private-hire and operator base.
-Around 30 percent of Hounslow borough residents identified as Asian heritage in the 2021 Census.
+Hounslow has one of the largest Asian-heritage populations in West London.

 Densest trading hubs: Hounslow High Street, Bath Road, Staines Road.
 Postcode range: TW3 – TW4.